ASSOCIATE UNIVERSITY LIBRARIAN FOR SPECIAL COLLECTIONS

 Superior oral, written, and interpersonal communication skills.

-All offers of employment are contingent upon consent to criminal background screening check and education verification with results satisfactory to Brown.
+Candidates please note: All offers of employment are contingent upon a criminal background check and education verification satisfactory to Brown